WICG/html-in-canvas/README.md

 * The `CanvasRenderingContext2D.drawElement(element, x, y)` method renders `element` and its subtree into a 2D canvas at offset x and y, so long as `element` is a direct child of the `<canvas>`.
 It has no effect if `layoutsubtree` is not specified on the `<canvas>`.
 * The `WebGLRenderingContext.texElement2D(..., element)` method renders `element` into a WebGL texture.
 It has no effect if `layoutsubtree` is not specified on the `<canvas>`.
-* The `CanvasRenderingContext2D.setHitTestRegions([{element: ., rect: {x: x, y: y, width: ..., height: ...}, ...])` (and `WebGLRenderingContext.setHitTestRegions(...)`) API takes a list of elements and `<canvas>`-relative rects indicating where the element paints on screen.
+* The `CanvasRenderingContext2D.setHitTestRegions([{element: ., rect: {x: x, y: y, width: ..., height: ...}, ...])` (and `WebGLRenderingContext.setHitTestRegions(...)`) API takes a list of elements and `<canvas>`-relative rects indicating where the element paints relative to the backing buffer of the canvas.
 These rects are then used to redirect hit tests for mouse and touch events automatically from the `<canvas>` element to the drawn element.

 (*) Without `layoutsubtree`, geometry APIs such as `getBoundingClientRect()` on these elements return an empty rect.
 They do have computed styles, however, and are keyboard-focusable.